-You should not drive until you have had clearance from your surgeon.
+You should not drive until you have had clearance from your surgeon (this is commonly 6 weeks after your surgery).
 You will need to arrange for someone to drive you to and from any required appointments.
 For tips on riding as a passenger in the car (see Appendix: Car Transfers on Page 30).